sandeshkadam810/Vehicle-Number-Plate-Recognition-System/README.md

 # Vehicle-Number-Plate-Recognition-System
-edi new file
+run edi new.py
-meed arduino file also
+need arduino code
+mysql database and camera module also